bhopavai/NexGen-Design-Solution/content/pages/index.md

       type: TitleBlock
     subtitle: We’re Here to Bring Your Ideas to Life
     text: >
-      Have a project in mind or need help with your SaaS product design?
+      Have a project in mind or need help with your SaaS product or UI/UX design?
 Reach out to us today!
 Our team is ready to collaborate and create impactful designs tailored to your needs.
     media:
       fields:
         - name: name